chesahkalu/Bobo/README.md

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the Apache License 2.0.
+For more information, please refer to the [LICENSE](LICENSE) file.
 This README is subject to updates as the application evolves, so be sure to check back for the latest information.

 ## Authors
 Chesachi victor kalu
 Mayen kalu

+## <h3 align="center"> © Bobo 2023.
+All rights reserved. <h3/>